🏠 Buying a house in Colorado | 🏘️ Selling a house in Colorado | 🚚 Moving to Colorado

 Methodology

-We gathered our commission rate data from a September 2025 survey of 828 of agents nationwide.
+We gathered our commission rate data from a February 2026 survey of 533 of agents nationwide.
 The survey asked about standard local rates for both listing and buying agents.
-These data points are averages based on responses we’ve received from 19 agents in Colorado.
+To ensure an adequate amount of agent data, these data points are averages based on responses we've received from 20 agents in the Rocky Mountains region.